TITLE Human Resources Records Technician

 IMMEDIATE SUPERVISOR Assistant Director of Human Resources, Compensation and Information Management

-The Human Resources Records Technician processes personnel actions for all campuses for faculty and staff, creates and maintains personnel files, and maintains the data integrity of the information in the employee database and employee personnel files.
+The Human Resources Records Technician processes personnel actions for all campuses, creates and maintains personnel files, and maintains the data integrity of the information in the employee database and employee personnel files.
 The Human Resources Records Technician evaluates personnel action forms, reviews for compliance with laws, regulations, and policies, determines the appropriate processing and coding for the personnel action based on the employee classification and various payroll and budget designations, and enters the information into the database.
-The Human Resources Records Technician initiates and monitors the property clearance process, assists with manual and automated salary increase processes, distributes salary notifications as required, and prepares the board resolutions concerning academic and non-academic personnel actions for the Springfield campus for the Board of Governors approval.
+The Human Resources Records Technician informs appropriate departments when employees in an assigned work group have a break in service or terminate employment, monitors workloads of employees of assigned employee groups, supports salary increase processes, and prepares the consent agenda for assigned personnel actions for the Springfield campus for the Board of Governors approval.

 MINIMUM ACCEPTABLE QUALIFICATIONS

 Education: A high school diploma or its equivalent is required.

 Experience: A minimum of two years of work experience with database and record keeping of comparable complexity is required; experience in human resources or payroll data entry and record keeping is preferred.

 Skills: Excellent communication and problem solving skills are required.
 The ability to organize large volumes of work, work independently, evaluate and determine the correct course of action among many, process, code, and enter large volumes of information with accuracy and attention to detail within payroll deadlines, and make good decisions.
 A working knowledge of Word and Excel is required.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Other: During certain time periods, it may be necessary to work more than forty hours in a week to complete work by payroll deadlines.